 Public Health Service Financial Conflict of Interest Training and Disclosure Requirements

-B. Financial Conflict of Interest (FCOI) means a significant financial interest that could directly and significantly affect the design, conduct, or reporting of PHS-funded research.
+1.2 Financial Conflict of Interest (FCOI) means a Significant Financial Interest that could directly and significantly affect the design, conduct, or reporting of PHS or CMS-funded research.

 - Healthcare providers, including hospitals and clinics

 - Health information technology companies

 - Medical device and equipment manufacturers and distributors

 - Other organizations that could be impacted by healthcare-related research, including alcohol, tobacco, or food products companies

 - Any other entity, publicly-traded or private, that could be materially affected by the conduct or results of PHS or CMS-funded Research.

 1.5 Institutional Responsibilities means an Investigator’s professional responsibilities relating to seeking (by submission of proposals for the award of contracts or grants) or conducting CMS or PHS-funded Research, including but not limited to: research; peer review; editing, publication, and dissemination of research; service on the RAND Human Subjects Protection Committee; and relevant work performed in administrative or support functions including the Office of the General Counsel, the Office of External Affairs, the Office of the Chief Financial Officer, and the Office of Research Services and Operations.